What personal and health information will be collected?

 It is the Department’s usual practice to disclose to, or seek relevant information from, the following agencies as the information is required for an application to proceed:

-• Victoria Police to seek information about a violent act, the injury and your criminal history, which is needed for your application to proceed, or if there is an immediate concern for your safety,
+• Victoria Police to seek information about a violent act, the injury and your criminal history, which is needed for your application to proceed, or if there is an immediate concern for your safety.
+In some circumstances, the Department may request that Victoria Police conduct a National Police Check.

 • the Victims of Crime Assistance Tribunal (VOCAT), including in instances where you have previously made an application to VOCAT and need to be paid an authorised future expense and/or are making a variation to your original application or when you are making a new application and to confirm whether you have previously received assistance from VOCAT for the same incident.